eden-brekke/reading-notes/code-301/class-02.md

 Make a section in your notes titled ## Things I want to know more about, and anytime a question arises in your mind, or something catches your curiosity, write it down under this heading.

 ## Things I want to know more about

+No extra questions but I'm pretty eager to see props and states in action more.